imFiz/Seeker-Vault/README.md

 ## 💡 The Solution

-One Android app that holds your **entire digital life**, encrypted with modern cryptography, gated by your **PIN + biometric + Solana wallet signature**, and backed up with a key derived from your wallet — meaning your wallet itself is the recovery key.
+One fully local Android app that holds your entire digital life.
+Your data stays exclusively on-device, encrypted with modern cryptography, gated by your PIN + biometric + Solana wallet signature, and backed up with a key derived from your wallet — meaning your wallet itself is the recovery key.

 ## 🟣 Why Solana